-One of the most common problems we see online is pure website neglect: a small business owner launches a new website, drinks champagne, passes out, and then doesn’t touch it (or look at it) again until the sudden urge to rebrand strikes three years later.
+As we hit on above, one of the most common problems we see online is website neglect: a small business owner launches a new website, then doesn’t touch it (or even look at it) again until the sudden urge to rebrand strikes three years later.

 But like great businesses, great websites aren’t just made: they evolve.
-They should grow, improve, and change over time to fit their owners, who are growing and changing, too.
+They should grow, improve, and change to fit their owners, who are growing and changing, too.

-So, if you haven’t looked at your website lately, that’s a great place to start.
-To begin with, mix yourself a cocktail, open your website and browse every page with fresh eyes.
-(You checkbox addicts, feel free to give yourself a check for each page!)
-Then, let’s evaluate.
-Here are a few of our favorite prompts for your reference:
+So, if you haven’t really looked at your website lately, that’s a great place to start.
+To begin, open your website and browse every page with fresh eyes.
+Then, let’s evaluate:

-- If your ideal client had your website open with 20 other tabs, would YOURS connect with them?
+- If your ideal client had your website open alongside 20 other tabs, would YOURS connect with them… and connect with them within the first .08 seconds?
 If so, great.
 Please proceed to question 3.

 - But if not, why not?
-What’s missing?
-Does your site say anything at all, or is it just inoffensively pretty?
-Does it show you at your best, and what you do best?
-Does it set you apart in some way?
-Can it do that better?
+Does your site say anything or is it just inoffensively pretty?
+Does it show you at your best and what you do best?
+Does it set you apart?
+Does it make the user feel confident you can help them achieve what they need or solve a problem for them?
+Can it do any of those things better?

-- Are there simple changes you can make to the primary images or copy to provide better points of connection with your ideal client?
-Can you add a little bit of your unique perspective to your about page, or showcase images that feel more like you and the kinds of work you love to produce?
-(Not sure how?
-Great news: here’s where to start).
+- Are there simple changes you can make to your images or copy to provide better points of connection with your ideal client?
+Can you add a little bit of your unique value proposition (UVA) to your about page, or showcase images that feel more like you and the work you love to produce?

-- If you landed on your your website for the first time as a client, not as someone who’s been there before, would you understand how to navigate through the site content?
-Does it flow from one place to the next, with clear direction, or are you providing too many things to do and too many places to go at once?
-Or, alternately, does each page feel like a dead end, without any steps forward?
+- If you landed on your website for the first time as a client, not as someone who’s been there before, would you understand, number one, what you do and for whom… and number two, how to navigate through the site content?
+Does your site flow from one place to the next, with clear direction, or are you providing too many things to do and places to go at once?
+Or does each page feel like a dead end, without any steps forward?

 - Related to #4: are you missing the calls to action (CTA)?
-No matter how pretty your site is, at its best, it should also be a tool.
-The primary purpose of your website, after all, is to generate interest in you, your work, and your services… interest that will compel clients to contact you.
-The best way to do this is by inviting them to do so – add a note at the bottom of your portfolio page compelling them to contact you if they’re interested.
-Add a button under “Reviews” (your best social proof) letting them now you’re accepting bookings for 2017.
-Make note of where else they can find you online.
-Don’t leave it up to them to reach out – extend the offer yourself.
+No matter how pretty your site is, it’s really supposed to be a tool.
+Its purpose is to generate interest in you, your work, and your services… interest that compels clients to contact you.
+The best way to do this is by inviting them to do so!
+Add a note at the bottom of your portfolio page compelling them to get in touch about their date.
+Add a button under “Reviews” (your best social proof) letting them know you’re accepting bookings for 2020.
+Don’t leave it up to them to reach out — extend the offer yourself!